rrnair/urbannest-server/README.md

 6. `npm run copyright` - Checks whether the code files has copyright header else this will add the copyright header for source code files that are added to Git
 7. `npm run upgrade` - Upgrades NPM dependencies to its latest version

+### Swagger APIs

+If you are developing in this project or writing a client to this project, you may refer the Swagger RESt API docs.
+Once the project is started, visit `http://localhost:<port>/api/v1/docs`.

-It is recommended to run the `npm run swagger` produce the latest Swagger API documentation.
+It is recommended to run the `npm run swagger` to produce the latest Swagger API documentation.
 Once the project is run in `dev` mode/stage these APIs can be read via browser using `http://<hostname>:<port>/docs` URL i.e. `http://localhost:7009/docs`.
 The swagger APIs are not loaded in Production or Test environments.